mckennapsean/dissertation/content/08-discuss.md

 user-centered design methods and the importance of the design process will help us as a community be more efficient at building effective visualization tools across domains, users, data, and tasks.

+## Software Engineering and Agile Development

+A field related to the design of data visualization tools is software engineering or how people develop tools and systems.
+The field of software engineering is about how programmers design, implement, test, and document the creation of software [@SWEVocab2010].
+These concepts overlap with visualization design when designers have to develop something into a system or tool, and as such the methods and recommendations may overlap across fields.
+The body of software engineering research is vast, with core components such as how to generate requirements (necessary properties for something to solve real-world problems); general design principles such as managing data and events to function or object-oriented code; and testing, management, maintenance, and associated economics for software engineering [@Abran2001].
+In other words, software engineering involves many aspects from how to write good, effective code to managing teams; business practices; and working with clients or customers.
+All these concepts and associated methods can often relate to the field of visualization design, and software engineering can incorporate design and research methods into their processes as well [@Peffers2007].
+However, the majority of this dissertation focuses on the design and theoretical visualization components rather than on those from software engineering bodies of knowledge.

+Agile development started in the 1990s with a series of methods aimed at revolutionizing and adapting software engineering processes with lightweight alternatives that quickly adapt to user needs in a changing workplace [@Abran2001].
+In 2001, 17 software developers, including Jeff Sutherland and Alistair Cockburn, sat down at the Snowbird Mountain Resort in Utah to discuss publication of their thoughts and insights as the _Manifesto for Agile Software Development_ [@AgileManifesto2001].
+Traditional software engineering process models were very much incremental before agile approaches, and agile approaches are in principle about promoting customer satisfaction, adapting to clients' changing requirements, working software releases with the best technology on the order of weeks, forming co-located and cross-functional teams, implementing test-driven development, and reflecting on how to make the product more effective [@AgileManifesto2001].
+Various realizations of agile approaches have emerged over the years, from Scrum to Rapid Application Development (RAD) and eXtreme Programming (XP) [@Abran2001], which all utilize a variety of software engineering methods such as pair programming, daily stand-ups, scrum boards, and sprint planning exercises.
+A key cornerstone of these approaches is how success is measured in terms of how well the software works [@AgileManifesto2001].
+Straying from more complex methods that focus on incremental changes, agile methodologies are designed to be iterative in nature, with teams adapting requirements to the software over time [@Abran2001].

+These agile approaches cross aspects of design for an engineering process with creative processes, but their focus is largely on software development, and they are not tailored to visualization specifically.
+For example, the notion of a sprint is at the core of the agile Scrum approach, where a sprint manages and timeboxes activities and development work into a concrete time frame for tackling backlog items, daily updates, and progress reviews [@Abran2001].
+This set deadline provides a clear goal for developing a working prototype to test with clients or customers.
+An example is the Google Ventures sprint, a five-day process that breaks apart the software engineering and design process into five big steps: mapping out the problem space and finding a focus, sketching out ideas, comparing and evaluating the ideas to find the best, building the software or other prototype, and testing with the clients or customers [@Knapp2016].
+The goal of this sprint is to determine if an idea or potential product has a measurable impact on the clients or customers.
+Such an impact can shave months off building a fully working tool or system.
+By preparing for sprints with tools such as whiteboards, timers, and paper along with electronic device limitations, open schedules, and an appropriate team of experts, a facilitator, and a decider, a sprint process can focus a team to be very productive in a short amount of time [@Knapp2016].
+As a result, this agile sprint method combines software engineering and development with project management [@Abran2001] and business ideas [@Knapp2016].
+Designing visualization software systems, tools, and techniques can incorporate aspects of these agile approaches, such as sprints.
+While the focus of this dissertation is less on general principles of software engineering or agile development, many aspects and methods from these methodologies can be applied and can fit into the context of the design activity framework for visualization design.